mohammmod/dev_platform/README.md

 # dev_platform

-this is just a platform for developer to create their tutorials and show the teacher in them
+- this is just a platform for developer to create their tutorials and show the teacher in them

+## prupose :

+- allow the developer to create a tutorials to share there experience and have fun

+## technologies used:

+- java 11
+- spring boot 2.2
+- angular
+- mysql